kaykay-dv/pocketsearch/docs/schemas.md

     filename = Text(is_id_field=True)
 ```

-If we want to use this schema, we have to provide it to the PocketSearch instance
+If we want to use this schema, we have to provide it to the PocketSearch instance:

 ```Python
 # create pocketsearch instance and provide schema